Taaaaab/ai-tour-guide/README.md

-# AI Tour Guide
+# AI Travel Guide

-AI Tour Guide powered by OpenAI, using React, Vite and Chakra UI.
+AI Travel Guide powered by OpenAI, using React, Vite and Chakra UI.
 Type a location and click the button to see list of things to do; with a map using the Google Maps API.

 **Link to project:** https://taaaaab.github.io/ai-tour-guide/